VirtualBrainLab/vbl-docs/source/02_traj_planner/05_tp_development.md

 #### IL2CPP

-You may have to install optional visual studios features specifically the Windows 10 SDK and MSVC, see: https://forum.unity.com/threads/unable-to-build-il2cpp-in-2021-2.1189441/
+You may have to install optional visual studios features, specifically the Windows 10 SDK and MSVC, see: https://forum.unity.com/threads/unable-to-build-il2cpp-in-2021-2.1189441/

 ### Assets

-Most of the VBL assets are shared across projects, these are accessed from a shared [Addressables Storage](https://github.com/dbirman/AddressablesStorage/) repository.
-Shared assets are accessed via the `AddressablesRemoteLoader` class in `vbl-core`, see [here](https://github.com/dbirman/vbl-core/tree/75889b1dc2d8de3b95c7864d8008b0fe01ae44ae/Scripts/Addressables).
+Most of the VBL assets are shared across projects, these are accessed from a shared [Addressables Storage](https://github.com/VirtualBrainLab/AddressablesStorage/) repository.
+Shared assets are accessed via the `AddressablesRemoteLoader` class in `vbl-core`, see [here](https://github.com/VirtualBrainLab/vbl-core/tree/main/Scripts/Addressables).

 ### Scenes